amannj/comtradeRggregator/README.md

 #> # ... with 9,422 more rows, and 1 more variable: trade_value_usd <dbl>
 ```

+#### Example 2

 Sometimes you might want to extract very specific information on
 particular trade flows between two countries.

-For example, in order to
-extract `commodity` `re-exports` reported by `Austria` at `AG6` level
+For example, in order to extract `commodity` `re-exports` reported by
-following hte `HS2007` nomenclature for trade with `Germany` in `2018`,
+`Austria` at `AG6` level following hte `HS2007` nomenclature for trade
-run the command below.
-As you can see, this returns an empty data frame.
+with `Germany` in `2018`, run the command below.
+As you can see, this
-This means that there is no trade data recorded on
+returns an empty data frame.
+This means that there is no trade data
-[Comtrade](https://comtrade.un.org) that meets the specific criteria.
+recorded on [Comtrade](https://comtrade.un.org) that meets the specific
+criteria.

 ``` r
 download_Comtrade(